schlomok/dotfiles/README.md

 changes you'll need to note:

 1. It's split into two files.
   * .zshrc is intended to be replacement **after** oh-my-zsh has been installed.
   * .zshrc.custom is sourced by .zshrc
 2. You need to change the variable `$shlomok_userpath` in .zshrc with your own username.
 This can be done with the following command:
   * `sed -i.bak 's/\$schlomok\_userpath/'$(whoami)'/g' .zshrc; rm .zshrc.bak`

-## tmux
+## tmux.conf

+My [.tmux.conf](https://gist.github.com/schlomok/500f4010004da7a5ae0c) is actually stored in it's own gist.
+This is mostly historical, because it's an older fork from a previous gist.
+If the need arises (or I find it to be generally cleaner), I'll move it over into this repository directly (along with my .vimrc).
+For now, however, I'll keep it as is.

 ## Todo

-* tmux
-    - Include tmux configurations
 * General
+  - Include all .dotfiles directly in here.
   - Create individual installers for each different configuration.
   - Create general flags for each configuration (basic, extended).